 |Added Value Output|

 Chongqing has a total area of 82,400 sq kilometres.
-Total population stood at 30.16 million by the end of 2015.
-Chongqing’s GDP grew by 10.7% in the first three quarters of 2016, four percentage points higher than the national average.
+Total population stood at 30.75 million by the end of 2017.
+Chongqing’s GDP grew by 6% in 2018, 0.6 percentage points lower than the national average.

 Chongqing is one of China’s four municipalities directly under the central government, but its structure is substantially different from the other three.
-For instance, the area of Chongqing is 12 times that of Shanghai, and its population is 5.6 million more than Shanghai’s.
+For instance, the area of Chongqing is 13 times that of Shanghai, and its population is 6.6 million more than Shanghai’s.
 The vast majority of Chongqing area is still rural.
-In 2015, Chongqing’s urban population only accounted for 60.9% of its total population, while the percentage was 89% in Shanghai.
+In 2017, Chongqing’s urban population only accounted for 64.1% of its total population.

 The establishment of the Chongqing municipality in 1997 represented a major breakthrough of China’s initiatives to speed up economic development in the central and western regions.
 The Three Gorges Project which has positive implications in areas such as tourism, relocation of residents and environment protection has stimulated development of Chongqing’s economy, as well as the western region as a whole.